 Here you will find what you need to help you decide if you want to set up a Wigwam Cancer Support Group in your area.

 As a facilitator of a Wigwam Yes to Life cancer support group you not only become part of the Wigwam community, you also become part of the bigger Yes to Life family.

-You will meet lots of new people and develop new skills and knowledge.
+You will meet new people and develop new skills and knowledge.

-Supporting yourself and others with health and wellbeing is a definite investment in your personal growth.
+Supporting yourself and others with health and wellbeing is an investment in your personal growth.

 You will have the opportunity to follow an induction programme and will have the ongoing support of a qualified supervisor and access to a regular peer to peer support group and network.